 Appreciation of different cultures is vital in Art.
 Students will be introduced to a variety of cultures, broadening their horizons and enabling them to develop an understanding of traditions, considering stereotypes and misconceptions.

 We recognise the importance of every child achieving their God given potential and we support this by nurturing a giving and supportive environment, where students are safe to express their views on their own work and the work of others through self, peer feedback and whole class discussions.
 They are encouraged to share their feelings and point of view, developing their confidence in giving and receiving constructive criticism and advice.

 The Art department is a lively, forward thinking and successful department that constantly reviews and adapts its practise in order to enthuse and support students of all abilities to enjoy and fully participate in every opportunity that the subject presents.
 Within the department there are two Art teachers and one Photography teacher.
 All staff are passionate about their subject and actively encourage every student to aspire to achieve their best.

 Head of Art & DT Faculty: Mrs S Bayliss

 Art and Photography Teacher: Mr T Chilman

-In Year 7 students study Portraiture, Art Deco and respond to the work of Henri Rousseau; they develop their drawing, shading and collaging skills.
+In Year 7 students study Portraiture, respond to the work of Henri Rousseau, develop Graphic Graffiti style lettering skills and explore the work and techniques of Kandinsky; they will develop their drawing, shading, painting and collaging skills.

 In Year 8 students explore the work of the Artist ‘Angie Lewin’ whilst studying their topic ‘Natural forms’.
 They will go on to explore the topic Masks and develop their perspective drawing skills.
 During this year they will refine their drawing skills and develop their confidence whilst handling a range of materials.